 About the Competition

 MACCDC takes great pride in being one of the premier events of this type in the United States.

-The 2017 Mid-Atlantic Collegiate Cyber Defense Competition (MACCDC)—presented by the National CyberWatch Center—is in its twelfth year of providing a unique experience for college and university students to test their cybersecurity knowledge and skills in a competitive environment.
-In 2016 More than 300 students competed for an opportunity to be one of eight teams to advance to the regional finals.
-The regional finals are open for the public to attend and will again be held at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland, on March 30–April 1, 2017.
-The winner of the MACCDC will represent the Mid-Atlantic region at the National CCDC in San Antonio, Texas, in April 13-15, 2017.
+The 2020 Mid-Atlantic Collegiate Cyber Defense Competition (MACCDC) – presented by Raytheon and run by the National CyberWatch Center – is in its fifteenth year of providing a unique experience for college and university students to test their cybersecurity knowledge and skills in a competitive environment.
+In 2019, more than 300 students competed for an opportunity to be one of eight teams to advance to the regional finals.
+The regional finals are open for the public to attend and will again be held at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland, on April 2-4, 2020.
+The winner of the MACCDC will represent the Mid-Atlantic region at the National CCDC, April 16-18, 2020.

 Red vs. Blue